How much is your car worth?

 The RDX has standard heated front seats.
 Heated front seats cost extra on the Wrangler, and are only available on the Wrangler Sport S/Sahara/Rubicon.
 The RDX Advance also has standard heated rear seats to keep those passengers extremely comfortable in the winter.
 Heated rear seats aren’t available in the Wrangler.

-Optional air-conditioned seats in the RDX keep the driver and front passenger comfortable and take the sting out of hot seats in summer.
+Optional air-conditioned seats in the RDX keep the driver and front passenger comfortable and take the sting out of hot seats in Summer.
 The Wrangler doesn’t offer air-conditioned seats.

 The RDX has a standard dual zone air conditioning allows the driver and front passenger to choose two completely different temperatures so people with different temperature preferences won’t have to compromise.
 This makes both the driver and front passenger as comfortable as possible.
 Dual zone air conditioning costs extra on the Wrangler.

 Both the RDX and the Wrangler offer rear vents.
 For greater rear passenger comfort, the RDX has standard rear air conditioning vents to keep rear occupants cool in summer or warm in winter.
-The Wrangler doesn’t offer rear air conditioning vents, only heat vents.

 The RDX is available in both front-wheel drive and four-wheel drive configurations.
 The Wrangler doesn’t offer a two-wheel drive configuration.